EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

 We can see in the above that the only dependency is an entry in the pg_type table - which is a normal thing for all tables and will not cause any issues.
 Any other entries, however, should give you pause before doing a manual update of pg_attribute.
 You can use the information returned by the first column of the above query to see exactly what is referencing the table.
-For example, let's make that column unique, as well as adding a view that uses the table, and then see the effects on the pg_depend table:
+For example, let’s make that column unique, as well as adding a view that uses the table, and then see the effects on the pg_depend table:

 ```